mudit097/90DaysOfDevOpsBlogs/cllfnoooz000h0al91i9n8dsj.md

     For me, Jenkins is a tool all about automating the process so that I can reduce the time and manpower utilized and increase the productivity and accuracy of the tasks performed.
 By creating CI/CD pipelines we automate the SDLC, thereby decreasing human intervention.

     I understand Pipelines as a series of connected stages that helps in the flow, of day-to-day life.
-For example water pipeline, sewage pipeline, oil pipeline, etc. The same way are CI/CD Pipelines where the steps of SDLC are automated.
+For example water pipeline, sewage pipeline, oil pipeline, etc. The same way is CI/CD Pipelines where the steps of SDLC are automated.

     For example, Jenkins projects can also be built in such a way that once a code is committed in the VCS, like GitHub, it automatically builds the next step.